electricimp/imp-central-impt/CommandsManual.md

 **impt test delete \[--github-config <github_credentials_file_name>] \[--builder-config <builder_file_name>] \[--force] \[--debug] \[--help]**

+Deletes (if existed):
+- [Test Configuration File](#test-configuration-file) in the current directory
-Deletes (if existed) test configuration file *.impt.test* in the current directory, the specified github credentials configuration file, the specified file with *Builder* variables.
+- *Builder* cache (*.builder-cache* directory) in the current directory
+- the specified github credentials configuration file
+- the specified file with *Builder* variables

 User is asked to confirm the operation (confirmed automatically with **--force** option).